junovhs/neti/docs/issues/issues-backlog.md

 ## [34] Add `neti rules` catalog command
 **Status:** OPEN
 **Files:** `src/cli/args.rs`, `src/reporting/guidance.rs`
+**Labels:** CLI, Reporting, Detection Rules
+**Depends on:** none

+**Problem:** Users have no in-product way to browse rule codes, severity semantics, thresholds, fix guidance, or suppression syntax.
+That raises adoption friction and pushes people into docs hunting.

+**Fix:**

+1. Add a `neti rules` command.
-List all rule codes with severity, confidence semantics, thresholds, fix guidance, and suppression syntax.
-Searchable in-product catalog reduces friction.
+2. List all rule codes with severity and confidence semantics.
+3. Include thresholds, fix guidance, and suppression syntax.
+4. Make the catalog searchable or filterable enough to be useful in real workflows.

 **Resolution:**

 ---